Riley Baugus

-Riley Baugus (b.
-November 28, 1965) is an American old-time guitarist, banjo player, fiddler, singer and instrument builder from North Carolina.
+Riley Baugus (born November 28, 1965) is an American old-time guitarist, banjo player, fiddler, singer and instrument builder from North Carolina.

 Early life

 Baugus was born in Walkertown, North Carolina, near Winston-Salem, and grew up in the Regular Baptist tradition, which gave him a solid foundation in unaccompanied singing.
 His father had moved from Alleghany County, North Carolina, in the Blue Ridge Mountains, to Winston-Salem in the 1950s, looking for work, and his mother's family (from Surry County, North Carolina) had a similar trajectory; and both families brought their culture with them.
 He began playing the fiddle at age 10 and began playing the banjo at age 11, and grew up with the fiddler Kirk Sutphin.
 As a youth, he also had the opportunity to study with old-time musicians from Surry County, North Carolina and Grayson County, Virginia, including Tommy Jarrell, Robert Sykes, Dix Freeman, Verlin Clifton, and Paul Sutphin.
 He is influenced particularly by the Round Peak style of Surry County, North Carolina.